kyma-project/kyma/docs/service-catalog/docs/041-usage-kind-custom-resource.md

 ## Sample custom resource

-This is a sample resource that allows binding a given resource with the ServiceBinding.
+This is a sample resource that allows you to bind a given resource with the ServiceBinding.
 This example has a **resource** section specified as `function`.
 You can adjust this section to point to any other kind of resource.

 ```
 apiVersion: servicecatalog.kyma.cx/v1alpha1